-Summary informati on School Amblecote Amblecote Primary School Academic Year 2020-21 Total Catch-Up Premium £23,200 Number of pupils 290 Guidance vulnerable and disadv response must match Schools' allocations w As the catch-up premi antaged backgrour the scale of the ch ill be calculated on um has been desig a per pupil basis, providing each mainstreation of the unique d gregate impact am school with isruption cause of lost time in education will be subst a total of £80 for each pupil in years re d by coronavirus (COVID-19), the gram antial, and the scale of our Use of Funds ic year.
-It will not b e added to schools' baselines in calculating mendations up for lost teaching ov on curriculum expecta ver the previous mo ations for the next a fic activities to support their pupils to catch onths, in line with the guidance academic year . r funding in the best way for their cohort Teaching an ➢ Sup ➢ Pup ises the following: d whole school strategies porting great teaching il assessment and feedback nsition support To support schools to make the best use of this funding, the Education Endowment Foundation (EEF) has published a coronavirus (COVID-19) support guide for schools with evidence-based approaches to catch up for all students.
-Schools should use this document to help them direct their additional funding in the most effective way.
-One to one and small group tuition Intervention programmes
+Summary informati on School Amblecote Primary School Academic Year 2020-21 Total Catch-Up Premium £23,200 290 Guidance vulnerable and disadv response must match Schools' allocations w As the catch-up premi antaged backgrour the scale of the ch ill be calculated on um has been desig a per pupil basis, providing each mainstreation of the unique d gregate impact am school with isruption cause of lost time in education will be subst a total of £80 for each pupil in years re d by coronavirus (COVID-19), the gram antial, and the scale of our Use of Funds ic year.
+It will not b e added to schools' baselines in calculating mendations up for lost teaching ov on curriculum expecta ver the previous mo ations for the next a fic activities to support their pupils to catch onths, in line with the guidance academic year . r funding in the best way for their cohort Teaching an ➢ Sup ➢ Pup ises the following: d whole school strategies porting great teaching il assessment and feedback nsition support Foundation (EEF) has schools with evidence published a corona -based approaches of this funding, the Education Endowment virus (COVID-19) support guide for to catch up for all students.
+Schools direct their additional funding in the most One Inte Extension Wider strate Sup to one and small group tuition rvention programmes ended school time